andrew/ultimate-awesome/README.md

 - [awesome-perl](https://github.com/bl4ckstack/awesome-perl) - A hand-picked collection of Perl awesomeness to remind the world that Perl never left — it just regex’d itself into the shadows.
 - [best-of-react](https://github.com/blacktom900131/best-of-react) - 🏆 A ranked list of awesome React open-source libraries and tools.
 Updated weekly.
 - [awesome-seg](https://github.com/BRainynight/awesome-seg) - Fix from awesome's Nets.
-- [awesome-blogging-monetization](https://github.com/brandonhimpfen/awesome-blogging-monetization) - A curated list of tools, platforms, strategies, and resources for blog monetization.
 - [awesome-c](https://github.com/brandonhimpfen/awesome-c) - A curated list of C libraries, frameworks, compilers, tooling, utilities, learning resources, and ecosystem components.
 - [awesome-climate-tech](https://github.com/brandonhimpfen/awesome-climate-tech) - A curated list of high-quality resources, startups, tools, and frameworks driving innovation in climate technology.
 - [awesome-flask](https://github.com/brandonhimpfen/awesome-flask) - A curated list of extensions, tools, frameworks, boilerplates, and learning resources for building web applications and APIs with Flask.
 - [awesome-global-development](https://github.com/brandonhimpfen/awesome-global-development) - A curated list of high-quality resources, organizations, data platforms, and tools related to international development, humanitarian work, poverty alleviation, and global equity.
 - [awesome-medium](https://github.com/brandonhimpfen/awesome-medium) - A curated list of awesome tools, tips, extensions, and resources for writers, readers, and publishers on Medium.
 - [awesome-nft-development](https://github.com/brandonhimpfen/awesome-nft-development) - A curated list of tools, frameworks, standards, tutorials, and platforms for developing NFTs (Non-Fungible Tokens).
-- [awesome-oceanography](https://github.com/brandonhimpfen/awesome-oceanography) - A curated list of awesome resources, tools, data, and organizations for the study and exploration of the ocean.
 - [awesome-solo-traveler](https://github.com/brandonhimpfen/awesome-solo-traveler) - A curated list of awesome resources, tools, blogs, communities, and platforms for solo travelers.
 - [awesome-sqlite](https://github.com/brandonhimpfen/awesome-sqlite) - A curated list of tools, extensions, utilities, clients, libraries, and resources for SQLite.
 - [awesome-substack](https://github.com/brandonhimpfen/awesome-substack) - A curated list of awesome tools, tips, guides, and resources for writers, publishers, and creators using Substack.